Noise Abatement Hotline 239-643-1879

 Question: What is the minimum altitude for airplanes and helicopters?

 Answer: The minimum altitude for airplanes is 1,000 feet above a populated area unless the aircraft is ascending after take-off or descending on approach to an airport.
 The exception to this is Mosquito Control spray aircraft, which may operate at a somewhat lower altitude with a special exemption from the Federal Aviation Administration.

 Question: How are pilots made aware that Naples is a noise sensitive community?

 Answer: Signs are posted in the airport pilot briefing room, as well as the entrance to each runway.
 Additionally, notices are published in aviation reference manuals.
 Naples Municipal Airport also includes noise abatement information on the Automatic Terminal Information Service, a radio broadcast system for all arriving and departing pilots.
-The air traffic control tower also broadcasts noise advisories.

 Question: Are any of the runways less noise sensitive than others?

 Answer: Yes.
 Runway 5 is the northeast departure corridor and is over a commercial/industrial area.

 Question: Why do we frequently hear aircraft revving up their engines?